a-reda/powerenjoy-se2/DD/Design_document.md

 - Introduction: This part briefly introduces the purpouse of this document.
 And it also states the definition of some special words to help reader understand this document.
 - Archtecture Design: This sction contains 8 parts:
-  1. Overview:
+  - Overview:this esction explains the architecture of the PowerEnjoy system
-  2. High level components and their interaction:
+  - High level components and their interaction:In this part, we give the communication mechanism of each components
-  3. Compnent view:
-  4. Deploying view:
-  5. Run-time view:
-  6. Compnent interface:
+  - Compnent view: this part shows all the controllers and models in this application
+  - Deploying view: this section gives the correct design of components and when all the components work, the deploying view should make sure the running view correctly
+  - Run-time view: this section contians the sequence diagrams of different components and how to work together and deliver the messages
+  -  Compnent interface: this is the part involves  what we have down in the RASD
-  7. Selected architectural styles and patterns:
+  - Selected architectural styles and patterns: the application involves the architecture and why this architecture is suitable for this application
-  8. Other design decisions
+  -  Other design decisions
+- Algorithm design: this part is the most important and difficult part in the DD.
+From three algorithm, we can describe how things going according to the logic and design.
+- User Interface design: in this part, we involve what we have done in the RASD
+- Requirements Traceability: this section shows detailed description of the architecture of the DD.
 \pagebreak

 ## 2. Architecture design